esmero/archipelago-documentation/docs/fragaria.md

 3. Enter a label for the Fragaria Redirect Entity you are configuring.

 4. Enter the Prefix (that follows your domain) for the Redirect Route.

+    - Do not use `node/` or `do/` as a Prefix.
+Even if that will technically work, using either of these Prefix paths will override your existing Paths defined by Drupal and Archipelago.

 5. If applicable, enter the the Suffixes (that follow the prefix + the variable part) for the Redirect Route.